Personal Injury Claims

 Lawsuits for Malicious Prosecution or Abuse of Process

-If someone has wrongfully sued you or prosecuted you for a crime, you may be able to bring a claim of malicious prosecution or abuse of process.
+If someone has wrongfully sued you or prosecuted you for a crime, you may have a valid malicious prosecution or abuse of process claim.

 -